Minnesota Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Free.
 Simple.
 Secure.

-Minnesota's state minimum car insurance requirements include $30,000 in bodily injury liability per person, $60,000 per accident and $10,000 in property damage liability per accident.
-Drivers must also carry uninsured/underinsured motorist coverage at $25,000 per person and $50,000 per accident, along with $40,000 in personal injury protection (PIP).
-Understanding minimum car insurance requirements is essential, as Minnesota is a no-fault state, which means that insurers cover their policyholders' expenses regardless of who caused the accident.
+Minnesota requires minimum car insurance coverage of $30,000 for bodily injury liability per person, $60,000 per accident and $10,000 for property damage liability per accident.
+Drivers must also carry uninsured/underinsured motorist coverage of $25,000 per person and $50,000 per accident, along with $40,000 in personal injury protection.
+As a no-fault state, Minnesota mandates that insurers cover their policyholders’ expenses regardless of fault.

-On average, the monthly cost for the state minimum coverage in Minnesota is approximately $48.
-For those searching for budget-friendly options, exploring the cheapest car insurance in Minnesota might offer additional ways to save while adhering to legal requirements.
+The average monthly cost of minimum coverage is about $48.
+Exploring the cheapest car insurance in Minnesota can help you save while meeting legal requirements.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from the Minnesota Department of Commerce's Insurance Division and Quadrant Information Services to give you the most accurate cost data for a range of Minnesota drivers.
+We analyzed data from the Minnesota Department of Commerce's Insurance Division and Quadrant Information Services to get the most accurate cost data for various Minnesota drivers.

 recency icon